keptenkurk/BS440/README.md

 # Plugins
 Currenly these plugins are available:
-* BS440mail: Mail the last 3 stored sets of data to the user
+* BS440mqtt: Send collected data via MQTT to Home Assistant, openHAB, ioBroker for excample
 * BS440csv: Store results locally in csv and graph results through webserver
+* BS440webapp: Publish data on a local webpage
 * BS440domoticz: Store data in virtual sensors of Domoticz home control system
 * BS440google: Store data to Google Fit account
+* BS440influxdb: Store collected data into InfluxDB time series database for easy graphing using Grafana
 * BS440runalizel: Store data to local Runalyze database
-* BS440mqtt: Send collected data via MQTT to Home Assistant for excample
-* BS440influxdb: Store collected data into InfluxDB time series database for easy graphing using Grafana
+* BS440mail: Mail the last 3 stored sets of data to the user

 Plugins are found in the plugin folder and named BS440pluginname.py.
 Each plugin uses its private .ini file named BS440pluginname.ini
 To enable a plugin, add it to the `plugins` key in `BS440.ini`.

 Directions on how to install prerequisites, configure and use a specific plugin is found in the Wiki

-## BS440mail
+**BS440mail**

 Maintainer: Keptenkurk

 Last 3 results are mailed to the user mail adress as configured in BS440mail.ini

-## BS440csv
+**BS440csv**

 Maintainer: DjZU

 Data is added to a local CSV file.
 Data is presented by running plotBS440.py which